ddiddu/cs470team1/README.md

 # Mask Verification

+This is the project named Mask Verification by Team 1 in CS470 class.

 ## Introduction

 Due to the spread of COVID-19, social distancing has begun around the world, and masks have become mandatory in public places.